walles/vpixsh/README.md

 ### Misc

+- Typing just a directory name should `cd` into that directory
 - After you enter commands in two shells running at the same time, then exit both shells, all commands should then be visible in the history file
 - Complete `tokenizer.rs` with support for all kinds of quoting